 You might also like: Climate Crisis Could Displace 1.2 Billion People By 2050- Study

 - The 1902 Yacolt Burn

 This is the collective name for dozens of fires in Washington state and Oregon that occurred between September 8 and September 12 1902.
 They collectively caused 65 deaths and burned through 500 000 acres.
-In addition to human careless humans, the summer of 1902 had been drier than usual and there was a build up of slash left from loggers that had not been burned off properly in the preceding two summers which acted as fodder for the fires.
+In addition to careless human action, the summer of 1902 had been drier than usual and there was a build up of slash left from loggers that had not been burned off properly in the preceding two summers which acted as fodder for the fires.

 - The 1871 Great Michigan Fire

 In October 1871, the Great Michigan Fire started out as a series of smaller fires that merged.
 The fire ravaged the towns of Holland, Port Huron and Manistee, as well as the shoreline of Lake Michigan.
 The fire is estimated to have burned at least 3 900 square miles in Michigan and killed around 500 people.

 - The 1871 Peshtigo Fire, Wisconsin

 The blaze started on October 8 1871 and burned around 1.2 million acres.
 At least 1 152 people were killed, making this the worst fire that claimed more lives than any of the other wildfires in US history.
 It happened on the same day as the Great Chicago Fire, which overshadowed the Wisconsin fire.